Invertisment/cern-cicd-testing/README.md

 Some proposals for this problem:

 Have everything as for now, don't change any queries and don't create any new databases:
----    Pros:
+⋅⋅⋅Pros:
---- ---        No rewriting of the queries
+⋅⋅⋅⋅⋅⋅No rewriting of the queries
----    Cons:
+⋅⋅⋅Cons:
---- ---        We must use the dev database or a dedicated one
---- ---        If we use a single database tests should check only read-only flows
---- ---        If database breaks everything breaks
+⋅⋅⋅⋅⋅⋅We must use the dev database or a dedicated one ⋅⋅⋅⋅⋅⋅If we use a single database tests should check only read-only flows ⋅⋅⋅⋅⋅⋅If database breaks everything breaks

 Have most things as for now and try to place multiple users into the same database:
     Pros: